Arnold Rodrigues

 Arnold Rodrigues (born c.
-1954) is a former British footballer who played as a midfielder for Salgaocar and the India football team.
+1954) is a former footballer who played as a midfielder for Salgaocar.
 Born in Tanzania, he represented India internationally, after making his debut in 1977.

 Early life

 Rodrigues was born in Dar es Salaam, Tanganyika Territory, to Goan parents, before being sent to a boarding school Monte de Guirim School in Bardez, Goa, India.
 His family hailed from Orlim, Salcete, Goa.

 Career

 Rodrigues played for the club Salgaocar and the Goa football team at the Santosh Trophy.

 In 1989, Rodrigues signed with Croydon of Isthmian Football League.
 He also appeared with English Non-League football outfit Simba, a team having Goan players.

 Style of play

 Rodrigues was known for his speed and dribbling ability.

 Personal life

 Rodrigues is married, has lived in London, England, is a British citizen, and is a supporter of English Premier League side Liverpool.